Treatment for Haemorrhoids (Piles)

 ▶Home remedies and lifestyle changes

-The NHS states that you should see a doctor if you have symptoms that show no sign of improvement after seven days, you keep getting piles or you notice a change around your anus that isn’t normal for you.
-This is because you might need to have a stronger medicine prescribed for your symptoms and to check that another issue isn’t causing them to appear.
+The NHS recommends that you should see a doctor if you have symptoms that show no sign of improvement after seven days, you keep getting piles or you notice a change around your anus that isn’t normal for you.
+This is because you might need to have a different medicine or treatment prescribed for your symptoms and to check that another issue isn’t causing them to appear.

 Aside from the physical discomfort, many people also feel uncomfortable or embarrassed when talking about piles.
 But it’s important to realise that you’re not alone, with the condition estimated to affect around 10% of adults globally.